ripom/azure-vwan-forced-tunneling-terraform/README.md

 > [!IMPORTANT]
 > **⚠️ POST-DEPLOYMENT STEP REQUIRED ⚠️**
 >
-> This deployment requires a **mandatory post-deployment configuration step** using Azure CLI after running `terraform apply`.
+> This deployment requires a **mandatory post-deployment configuration step** using Azure Portal after running `terraform apply`.
 >
 > **Without this step, force tunneling will NOT work correctly.**
 >